Undergraduate Course: Animal Life & Food Safety 2 (BVMS08062)

 On completion of this course, the student will be able to:

-- Students should have a basic understanding of the livestock industry and pet ownership.
+- have an understanding of the livestock industry, pet ownership, breeding and genetics

 |Graduate Attributes and Skills